eprbell/rp2/docs/user_faq.md

 ### How to Handle Income from Crypto Wages?
 Use an IN transaction and mark the transaction type as WAGES.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

+### How to Handle Crypto Rewards?
+This applies to governance and incentive tokens (e.g. COMP) as well as other crypto rewards (e.g. credit card rewards or Coinbase rewards).
+Use an IN transaction and mark the transaction type as INCOME.
+RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
+Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Fee-only DeFi Transactions?
 DeFi opens up new scenarios that have their own tax implications.
 For example:
 * a transaction calls a smart contract function that executes and costs some ETH or BNB;